exekerey/nm_endterm/GUIDE.md

 1. **snapshot** – the “assets info table” is prefilled from binance (price, expected return = 24 h change %, risk = high–low span / price). you can override any cell; only edited values replace the live feed.
 2. **lp build** – `trader.py` turns the snapshot into an lp: maximize `Σ wᵢ·rᵢ` subject to budget, per-asset caps, and risk budget. weights are fractions of total capital.
 3. **simplex solve** – `simplex.py` runs the primal simplex method and returns optimal weights. dollars = `budget * weight`, quantity = `allocation / price`.
+4. **state update + trades** – `portfolio_state.py` compares the new target quantities to the previous holdings, using current prices to compute buy/sell deltas. it writes `portfolio_state.json` so the next iteration knows what we currently own.
-4. **ledger write** – the result is appended to `trades/trades.csv` with timestamp, iteration, weight, allocation, quantity, price, and expected return.
+5. **ledger write** – the result is appended to `trades.csv` with timestamp, iteration, weight, allocation, quantity, price, and expected return.
-5. **ui update** – streamlit shows:
+6. **ui update** – streamlit shows:
    - metrics (objective, cash reserve, number of assets),
    - the latest allocation table,
    - “allocation rationale” (objective contributions + constraint checks),
    - charts (weights, allocations, objective over time),
    - “rebalance log” sourced directly from the csv.

-because charts and logs read from the ledger, all prior allocations remain visible even after restarting the app. pressing **clear history** truncates `trades/trades.csv` and resets the visuals.
+because charts and logs read from the ledger, all prior allocations remain visible even after restarting the app. pressing **clear history** truncates `trades.csv` and resets the visuals.

 ## how to run it